Jonathan0550/node-project01/README.md

 🚀 RESTful API with Node.js, Express, and PostgreSQL

-This project demonstrates how to build a RESTful API using Node.js, Express.js, and PostgreSQL.
+This project demonstrates how to build a RESTful API using Node.js, Fastify and PostgreSQL.
 The application allows full CRUD operations (Create, Read, Update, Delete) on a PostgreSQL database, providing a solid foundation for building scalable and efficient backends.

 🔧 Technologies Used

 Node.js: JavaScript runtime for server-side development.

-Express.js: Minimalist framework for building web servers.
+Fastify: High-performance web framework for building APIs and servers.

 PostgreSQL: Relational database management system.